Dates & Prices |

 - Enjoy a great variety of stunning butterfly species

-- Visit the world-famous butterfly puddling site of Chiang Da
+- Visit the world-famous butterfly puddling site of Chiang Da0

-- Led by butterfly experts Antonio Giudici & Adrian Hoskins
+- Led by butterfly expert Adrian Hoskins & local butterfly expert

-- Relaxed pace tour and ideally suited to photography
+- Relaxed pace tour ideally suited to photography

 A chance to see & photograph many stunning butterflies in Thailand!